Land register submissions

 If a plan exceeds our 75MB upload limit, scan in the best possible quality and submit.

-We won’t reject an application if submitting through the service creates an issue with the plan.
-For example we are unable to:
+We will not reject an application if submitting through the service creates an issue with the plan.

 • view a clear signature